 According to the court, the focus should not have been on the storm drain itself but on the practice of encouraging guests to cross over a storm drain.
 Because the court was unable to conclude that no reasonable jury could have found in favor of the plaintiff, the case was remanded for a new trial.

-More Legal Theories of Negligence Against Disney World
+More Injury Lawsuits Against Disney World

 According to Florida case law, Disney has faced other personal injury lawsuits relating to: